EngFlow/example/buck2/golang/README.md

 The `main` cell and `library` cell:

-* Contains an copied version of https://github.com/facebook/buck2/tree/main/examples/with_prelude/go that works with Buck2 and RE as configured in this sample project.
+* Contains a copied version of https://github.com/facebook/buck2/tree/main/examples/with_prelude/go that works with Buck2 and RE as configured in this sample project.

 To test this cell with RE run (after setting up `.buckconfig` as indicated below):